icecube/icetray-public/icetray/resources/docs/services.rst

    -1.0140449021555507

-Here we construct an instance of I3GSLRandomService, passing in the seed value, and call the :meth:`Gaus` a couple of times.
-We can modify the :class:`UseRandom` module above to take this service via parameter:
+Here we construct an instance of I3GSLRandomService, passing in the seed value, and call the :cpp:func:`~I3GSLRandomService::Gaus()` a couple of times.
+We can modify the ``UseRandom`` class above to take this service via parameter:

 .. code-block:: cpp